-The road from Levelit’so Level 12 is long, and it’s almost impossible for Baldur’s Gate 3 players to know what kind of skills a Rogue will gain as they progress through the game’s forty-hour story unless they’ve played traditional tabletop D&D before.
-This guide is here to tell new Baldur’s Gate 3 players every Ability Rogues learn as they progress from level 1 to level 12, so keep reading if you want to learn how to run a Rogue like a pro.
+The road to Level 12 is long.
+Unless they’ve played D&D before, players may find it challenging to effectively build their Rogue.
+This is especially true as they progress through the game’s forty-hour-long story.
+This guide will help new Baldur’s Gate 3 players understand the abilities Rogues learn from levels 1 to 12, so keep reading if you want to learn how to run a Rogue like a pro.

 All Rogue Level-Up Rewards in Baldur’s Gate 3